Species Rhyzobius lophanthae

 Orig.
 Comb: Scymnus lophanthae Blaisdell, 1892

-Blaisdell was unaware that the sp. he desc. from CA was newly-introduced from Australian!
+Blaisdell was unaware that the sp. he desc. from CA was newly-introduced from Australia!

 The same year, Thomas Blackburn